f-x-dx/example-server/README.md

 Select the merchant you want to link(if you didn't make any extra ones there should only be one).
 Then, "Click Install App" and afterwards "Accept & Install".

-If everything went smoothly, you should be back on the merchant home page with the merchant you linked showing.
+If everything went smoothly, you should be back on the merchant home page with the merchant you linked showing, and you can go to the next section.

+If you could not create the merchant tender, it's likely because the tender key that you set is already taken.
+Try setting TENDER_KEY to something else in "config.py".
+Unfortunately, you will have to change the package name of the Android application, regenerate the APK, change the package name on www.clover.com, and republish the application with the new APK.

 If something failed and you need to relink the merchant, then make sure that you go to your merchant at

 	https://www.clover.com

 Then, Merchants in the top right and select the merchant you want to link if it isn't already selected.
-Then, go to Apps, also on the right, and finally go to Installed Apps and uninstall the app.
+Then, go to Apps, also on the right, and finally go to "Installed Apps" and uninstall the app.
 Now you should be able to relink the merchant again.

 You can try playing around on the web page now that you hvae a linked merchant, or if you want to try the Android code, you can continue to the Android setup section.